benjaminion/upgrading-ethereum-book/src/book.md

 Three of the eight bits are [currently used](/part3/config/constants#participation-flag-indices); five are reserved for future use.

 As an aside, it might have been more intuitive if `ParticipationFlags` were a `Bytes1` type, rather than introducing a weird `uint8` into the spec.
 After all, it is not used as an arithmetic integer.
 However, `Bytes1` is a composite type in SSZ, really an alias for `Vector[uint8, 1]`, whereas `uint8` is a basic type.
 When computing the hash tree root of a `List` type, multiple basic types can be packed into a single leaf, while composite types take a leaf each.
 This would result in 32 times as many hashing operations for a list of `Bytes1`.
 For similar reasons the type of `ParticipationFlags` [was changed](https://github.com/ethereum/consensus-specs/pull/2176#pullrequestreview-566879992) from `bitlist` to `uint8`.

+#### Transaction

+The Transaction type was introduced in the Bellatrix pre-Merge upgrade to allow for Ethereum transactions to be included in beacon blocks.
+It appears in [`ExecutionPayload`](/part3/containers/execution#executionpayload) objects.

+Transactions are completely opaque to the beacon chain and are exclusively handled in the execution layer.
+A note reflecting this is included in the [Bellatrix specification](https://github.com/ethereum/consensus-specs/blob/v1.2.0/specs/bellatrix/beacon-chain.md):

+> _Note_: The `Transaction` type is a stub which is not final.

+The maximum size of a transaction is [`MAX_BYTES_PER_TRANSACTION`](/part3/config/preset#max_bytes_per_transaction) which looks huge, but since the underlying type is an SSZ `ByteList` (which is a [`List`](/part2/building_blocks/ssz#lists)), a Transaction object will only occupy as much space as necessary.

+#### ExecutionAddress

+The ExecutionAddress type was introduced in the Bellatrix pre-Merge upgrade to represent the fee recipient on the execution chain for beacon blocks that contain transactions.
+It is a normal, 20 byte, Ethereum address, and is used in the [`ExecutionPayload`](/part3/containers/execution#executionpayload) class.

 #### References